Skip to main content

 • Increases Suppleness – Fatliquoring ensures long-term softness.
 Prevents Future Damage – Hydrated, fatliquored hides resist cracking and curling.

-By following this process, your cowhide or hair-on rug will lay flat, remain soft, and last longer.
+By following this process, your cowhide or hair-on rug will lie flat, remain soft, and last longer.